MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-crm-updates.md

 ## Update CRM with suggested updates

-the Sales app scans the email conversations and compares the data with the data in the CRM system to suggest updates.
+The Sales app scans the email conversations and compares the data with the data in the CRM system to suggest updates.
 The updates are suggested for the following fields in an opportunity record in CRM system:

 | Suggested update | CRM field |
 |------------------|-----------|